tonethar/IGME-110-Fall-2024/exercises/hypermedia.md

 ---

 ## I. Overview - "Marking Up" your P1 Product Proposal
-- BTW - this is an ***INDVIDUAL ASSIGNMENT*** - everyone in your group can submit this extra credit assignment, but be sure that you are each doing your own "marked up" version
+- BTW - this is an ***INDIVIDUAL ASSIGNMENT*** - everyone in your group can submit this extra credit assignment, but be sure that you are each doing your own "marked up" version
 - In this exercise you are going to create two versions of your group's Final Product Proposal

 1) A plain text version named **p1.txt**